koralowiec/si-terraform-aws-vpc/README.md

 The infrastructure consists of:

-- the VPC with 3 subnets: public (which is able to communicate with the Internet), 2 public (can only communicate within the VPC),
+- the VPC with 3 subnets: public (which is able to communicate with the Internet), 2 private (can only communicate within the VPC),
 - the EC2 instance (with installed PostgreSQL terminal client),
-- the RDS instances (only connection from the VPC are allowed, e.g. from the EC2 instance).
+- the RDS instances (only connections from the VPC are allowed, e.g. from the EC2 instance).

 ![](./aws-schema.png)